z31nnx/aegis-aws-security/README.md

 ## Limitations & Future Enhancements
 - Currently only single-account setup.
 - Custom VPC but currently there are no workloads being deployed.
-- SCP for CloudTrail (AWS Organization required)
+- SCP for CloudTrail (AWS Organization required).
 - Add more remediation Lambdas (S3 public access detection, compromised IAM key, etc.).
 - Config automation via SSM documents.

 ## Costs & Environments
-- **Sandbox (ACG/Pluralsight)**: No personal AWS charges; validated here.
 - **Small prod account**: Typically not much, just tens of USD/month for CloudTrail, Config evals, GuardDuty, and S3 logs.
 Depends on event/log volumes.
-- Please review [AWS Pricing Calculator](https://calculator.aws/#/) for your use case.
+- Please I highly recommend reviewing [AWS Pricing Calculator](https://calculator.aws/#/) for your use case.

 ## License
-This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License, see the [LICENSE](./LICENSE) file for details.